mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-3-6-released.md

 Welcome the Mixxx release version 2.3.6, the final maintenance release before releasing the upcoming 2.4.0 with exiting new features.

-This little bug fix release may appear insignificant, but it's a testament to the rock-solid quality we bring to every user and ensuring a reliable mixing experience.
+This small bug fix release may appear insignificant, but it's a testament to the rock-solid quality we bring to every user and tp ensure a reliable mixing experience.

-This release improves among other things some details with looping, allows playing tracks exceeding 6 hours and fixes rare crashes in exceptional situations.
+This release improves, among other things, some details with looping, allows playing tracks exceeding 6 hours and fixes rare crashes in exceptional situations.

-You can download the new version here: https://mixxx.org/download/ There you will also find the 2.4 beta with which you can already try the new features that will be released soon.
+You can download the new version from https://mixxx.org/download/ There, you will also find the 2.4&nbsp;beta to test the new features that will be released soon.

-Here is the full change log of Mixxx 2.3.6 for more details:
+Here is the full changelog of Mixxx 2.3.6 for more details:

 * Fixed possible crash when closing Mixxx while browsing the file system [#11593](https://github.com/mixxxdj/mixxx/pull/11593)